Construction Business Card TemplatePRO PLUS

 3. Decide What Material to Use

 To reiterate, apart from the traditional paper or card stock, you may also opt for rubber, wood, metal, and plastic.
 When you decide to use card stock, choose a durable one, that is, 200 gsm or more.
 You may also choose the paper finish, which can be a gloss finish or matte finish.
 If you choose a material other than a card stock, ensure that it is thin enough so it would not appear bulky when placed in wallets, but it must still be durable and firm and would last long.

 In order for people to get familiarized with your brand, you have to be consistent in your branding elements, especially your colors.
 So, when choosing colors for your sample business card, you can refer to the color palette of your logo and work from there.
 Two to three colors would suffice.
 Any more than that may create clutter in your design.
 Just make your business card simple yet elegant and eye-catching.

 5. Include the Important Elements

-The important elements that must be present in your business card are as follows: name, business description, logo, tagline, address, and contact details social media etc. These are the information that the business card recipient would want from you.
+The important elements that must be present in your creative business card are as follows: name, business description, logo, tagline, address, and contact details social media, etc. These are the information that the business card recipient would want from you.

 6. Proofread and Edit

-Finally, proofread your work and edit the errors accordingly before you print your document.
+Finally, proofread your printable business card and edit the errors accordingly before you print it finally.